-On both the mobile app and web, sportsbook also has a useful search feature, so you don’t have to go scrolling up and down to try and find Old Dominion @ Charlotte for example.
+On both the mobile app and web, sportsbook also has a useful search feature.
+You don’t have to go scrolling up and down to try and find Old Dominion @ Charlotte for example.
 You can search for a league, team or sport.

 At the bottom left of the screen on both, you’ll find a chat box where you can get real, live support from an agent if you’re having an issue.
 We’ve tested it and there appears to be real humans at the wheel who can look at screenshots to resolve an issue if you’re having one.

-Recently like other Kambi-powered books, such as DraftKings and 888sport, SugarHouse began offering a “cash out” feature, so you can lock in a win during the contest, or before the future bet is decided.
+Recently like other Kambi-powered books, such as DraftKings and 888sport, SugarHouse began offering a “cash out” feature.
+You can lock in a win during the contest, or before the future bet is decided.
 For EV+ bettors, it’s probably inadvisable, but there may be circumstances where you want to pull the trigger on an offer.

 SugarHouse also offers “Odds Boosts” — for example, offering a promotional increase on the potential payout for a prop bet, such as first player to score a touchdown in a certain football game.
 We saw a boost on Saquon Barkley from +550 to +800 for instance.

 SugarHouse is a licensed, regulated sportsbook so you can have confidence your funds are safe and secure.
 Here are the methods you can use.
 The same deposit/withdrawal methods are available on mobile and the web platform:

 - Wire transfer

 During testing, we deposited using the ACH/eCheck method by connecting with a bank account.
 The deposit was processed in only a few minutes.
 Two weeks later we withdrew funds and it came through back to the bank account in about 48 hours.